KatherineMichel/church-website-and-marketing-on-a-budget/research_and_design_sprint.md

 ### The "business" opportunity

 * Untapped potential of modernization
-* More ways than ever to reach people
+* More channels than ever to reach people
 * Decreasing importance of physical proximity
+* Larger potential user base

 ### Leverage